buzzqw/TUS/OBSS/OBSSv2-eng.md

 In the most desolate lands, in the most natural regions, the Devotees of Efrem build utopias between humanoids and animals, where balance is maintained with the blood of anyone who rebels against their will.

+Efrem is loyal to nature and altruistic toward creatures that respect it, but his rigor makes him uncompromising.
+He may be indecisive when faced with two possible balances, or impulsive when he sees a desecration; his ambition is to restore to nature the dominion he believes it deserves.

 - **Symbol**: A staff with a vine twisted around it
 - **Ability Score**: Constitution
 - **Traits**: Loyal, Indecisive, Cautious, Impulsive, Stubborn, Patient, Ambitious